Skip to content

 View the Computed Join (profile, anomalies, fields)

-View History and open the Query Diff dialog
+View the Timeline and open the Query Diff dialog

 Create a Computed Join with yourself as the owner